 During an active shooter/armed intruder, should a fire alarm occur it is not recommended you act unless you can smell smoke or otherwise confirm a fire exists.
-If a fire does exist, evacuate carefully and immediately knowing an active shooter/armed intruder could still be at large.
+If a fire does exist, evacuate carefully and immediately knowing an active shooter/armed intruder could still be at large. an unsafe environment; concerning or worrisome behavior; potential harm to self or another, or an active shooter in the building, the following response procedures should be followed:

-- Once you hide, DO NOT exit your hiding place until directed to do so by Police.
+- 1. Get out If you think you can safely self-evacuate, do so!
+Get to a safe location and alert others as you evacuate - 2.
+Hide Close and lock the door, including barricading it with furniture or other heavy objects.
+Shut off the lights and stay away from and cover any windows, including door windows.
+Keep quiet and silence all cell phones, including turning the vibration off - Once you hide, DO NOT exit your hiding place until directed to do so by Police.
 They will neutralize the threat and conduct a systematic evacuation of all areas on campus, clearing each and every room.
 Follow and obey the instructions of the Police at all times - 3.
 Fight As a last resort only, fight.
 Commit to aggressive action to defend yourself and stop the threat - 4.
 Once you are in a safe place: - Immediately contact Emergency Services at 911.
 Do not assume someone else has made the call - Have another person immediately contact Security Services at 403-329-2345 - Provide first aid, if trained and necessary